Robin Williams 1951-2014

-I wasn't old enough to be interested by The World According to Garp in 1982 beyond the knowledge that Robin Williams was in a "serious" movie, but 1980's Popeye astounded me in its faithful translation of the comics and cartoons to live-action film.
+I wasn't quite old enough to be interested by The World According to Garp in 1982 beyond the knowledge that Robin Williams was in a "serious" movie, but 1980's Popeye astounded me in its faithful translation of the comic strip and cartoons to live-action film.
 Williams' stand-up performances broke big as the sitcom that rocketed him to stardom was ending, aided by his off-the-wall visits to Carson's Tonight Show couch and a sly appearance as a G-rated version of himself, Robin Williams, in Mork & Mindy.
-While I'd bought Steve Martin albums, once again it was the slightly younger Williams and then Billy Crystal and Howie Mandel who were making us laugh so hysterically in high school that we had to pause the videotape — yes, videotape, and yes, once upon a time Howie Mandel was hilarious.
-Williams singing Bruce Springsteen's "Fire" as Elmer Fudd still cracks me up.
+While I'd bought Steve Martin albums, once again it was the slightly younger Williams and then Steven Wright and Howie Mandel who were making us laugh so hysterically in high school that we had to pause the videotape — yes, videotape, and yes, once upon a time Howie Mandel was hilarious.
+Williams singing Bruce Springsteen's "Fire" as Elmer Fudd can still crack me up.

 Younger friends of mine, I realize, largely know Williams for his string of infamously treacly film roles and repetitive schtick.
 The former I mostly avoided — I've never seen Patch Adams or Bicentennial Man or even Mrs. Doubtfire.
 The latter I rued, because Williams clearly couldn't help but be on in those situations and he would naturally fall back on familiar bits, yet the fact was that when true spontaneity struck he could be articulate, insightful, and freshly funny as hell on topics ranging from world events to his own demons.